 A few sprigs of thyme, leaves picked

-These parcels are suitable for home freezing for up to 3 month before cooking
+❄ The parcels are suitable for home freezing once assembled for up to 3 months.
+Defrost thoroughly before cooking.

 TIP: Make in advance and freeze before cooking to save yourself Christmas day stress.
 Wrap each parcel individually in a few layers of cling film before freezing.
 Defrost thoroughly before cooking.